asibubernard/Python-Crash-Course/README.md

 # Python Crash Course
 Getting started with Python

-This is the introduction to programming using Python programming language.
+Introduction to programming using Python programming language.